MannyMoo/AnalysisUtils/README.md

 ## scripts

 Scripts containing main code for the analysis.
 These should be fairly minimal with all the functionality living in `python/AnalysisUtils`.

-## tmva

-Where to keep the output of TMVA trainings (.root and .xml files).